-The 2020-21 ESS Rule change consultation is currently open.
-Find more details on the proposed changes and how to make a submission.
+The 2020-21 ESS Rule change consultation closed on Friday 23 July.
+Find more details on the proposed changes.

 The ESS has incentivised the uptake of energy efficient lighting in NSW since the scheme’s inception in 2009.
 Lighting upgrades make up the majority of energy savings delivered through the scheme to date.

 In 2017, the Department of Planning, Industry and Environment commissioned the Lighting Market Impact Evaluation (LMIE) study, which was supported by a quantitative model: LMIE report (PDF 6.84MB) and accompanying Modelling assumptions report (PDF 2MB).

 The evaluation found that the ESS has brought forward the uptake of LED lighting technologies and upgrades in NSW by 7 to 10 years.
 With LED lighting becoming the norm for new product sales, at current trends LEDs will soon replace most common lighting technologies.

 In mid-2020, the NSW Government commissioned Beletich Associates, Common Capital and Light Naturally to review and update all 3 ESS-deemed lighting methods to reflect the latest market and policy developments, and to provide detailed recommendations on the improved delivery of the lighting upgrades.

 A targeted consultation workshop was held on Wednesday 9 September 2020 where Beletich Associates, Common Capital and Light Naturally presented their draft findings along with future options for lighting in the ESS: see a recording of the webinar, presentation slides (PDF 1.54MB), and Workshop questions and answers: Targeted consultation workshop - lighting in the Energy Savings Scheme (PDF 246kB).